 An unaged spirit distilled and filtered repeatedly to achieve smoothness and clarity, vodka has had a reputation for blandness.
 It was even long defined as "without distinctive character, aroma, taste, or color" by The Alcohol Tobacco Tax and Trade Bureau (TTB).
-In April 2020, though, the bureau dropped the definition that held vodka back, acknowledging something that experts know: Vodkas are wildly diverse, distilled using everything from grains to grapes, milk to maple sap.
+In April 2020, though, the bureau dropped the definition that held vodka back, acknowledging something that experts know: vodkas are wildly diverse, distilled using everything from grains to grapes, milk to maple sap.

 With that said, how should you decide among them?
 Charles Joly, spirits tasting judge and founder of Crafthouse Cocktails, says “Most people want something relatively neutral, but that doesn't mean it has to lack character.”
 When he judges a vodka, he considers the quality of the distillate: “It shouldn’t have an aggressive burn."
 He wants an aroma that hints at the raw material used to make the vodka, be it grapes, potatoes, or grain.
-And he looks for creamy mouthfeel without a cloying glycerin texture, as well as a clean, mouthwatering finish.
+And he looks for a creamy mouthfeel without a cloying glycerin texture, as well as a clean, mouthwatering finish.

-Best Overall: Hangar 1
+Hangar 1 Vodka

 There, a wheat-based, column-distilled vodka gets blended with vodka made from viognier grapes that have been run through copper pot stills.
 The result boasts a layered flavor profile that spans the divide between syrupy and savory, between subtlety and burns.
-Hangar 1 is a vodka that will please everyone at the party, from newbies wanting a sweet touch in their Cosmopolitans to seasoned imbibers looking for a rugged punch in their Gibson.
+Hangar 1 is a vodka that will please everyone at the party, from newbies wanting a slightly fruity touch to their Cosmopolitans to seasoned imbibers looking for a rounded floral perfume in their Gibson.

-Best for Sipping: Absolut Elyx
+Best for Sipping

-“I love sipping vodka straight from the freezer,” says Tony Abou-Ganim, the author of "Vodka Distilled."
+“I love sipping vodka straight from the freezer,” says Tony Abou-Ganim, star bartender and author of "Vodka Distilled."
 “It’s a beautiful, velvety liquid when it gets to that temperature, then it reveals itself as it warms up.”
 The go-to in his deep-freeze is this premium Swedish bottle.
 Made with single-estate winter wheat, it has a “sharp brightness,” he says, that “elevates all those malty, grainy flavors” in standard Absolut.

 Good to Know: